polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-blockchain/add-trusted-nodes.md

 1. Open a terminal and navigate to the root directory of your compiled node template

-2. Export the local chain specification
+2. Export the local chain specification:

     ```bash
     ./target/release/solochain-template-node build-spec \